mlvarshika/mlvarshika.github.io/_posts/2023-03-26-How-conservatism-continues-to-combat-ML.md

-## This is my first blog post
-How conservatism continues to combat ML
+## How conservatism continues to combat ML

 Recently there was an article published in nature, about the use of a machine-learning algorithm for testing COVID travelers.